marcusoftnet/marcusoftnet.github.io/_posts/2008-11-10-swedish-brass-band-championships-2008_10.md

 The Swedish brass band movement has a new champion...
 The king is dead - long live the king!

 [Stockholm Brass Band](http://www.stockholmbrass.se/) is the new Swedish Brass band champions.
-And that's a real chocker for most of us.
+And that's a real shocker for most of us.
 [WindCorp Brass Band](http://www.windcorpbrassband.se/) has been leagues before Stockholm when I've heard them but somehow the managed to nick the title from [WindCorp](http://www.windcorpbrassband.se/).

 Don't get me wrong - [Stockholm](http://www.stockholmbrass.se/) is a great band with some truly amazing players (like [Håkan Björkman](http://www.youtube.com/watch?v=gmJHK_y3NF4) for example).
 But [WindCorp](http://www.windcorpbrassband.se/) has loads of experience from many, many brass band competitions - something that there is not an abundance of in Stockholm.